Franklin Bautista

-Franklin "Colin" Peralta Bautista (born April 1, 1952) is a Filipino politician currently serving as Governor formerly serving as the first Vice Governor of the newly created Province of Davao Occidental.
+Franklin "Colin" Peralta Bautista (born April 1, 1952) is a Filipino lawyer and politician who currently serving as 2nd Governor of Davao Occidental since 2022 and formerly served as the first Vice Governor of the newly created Province of Davao Occidental from 2016 to 2022.
 He has been elected to two terms as a Member of the House of Representatives of the Philippines, representing the Second District of Davao del Sur.
 He first served from 1998 to 2001, and was again elected in 2007.
 He also served two non-consecutive terms as Mayor of Malita when the municipality was then part of Davao del Sur.